Life and Religion

 Day 1: Dinner at JOLO

-After checking into my room at the Hampton Inn & Suites in Dobson, N.C.
-(Exit 93 off I-77), I took a 30-minute drive to Pilot Mountain to join J.W. and Kristen Ray for dinner.
+After checking into the Hampton Inn & Suites in Dobson, N.C.
+(Exit 93 off I-77), we take a 30-minute drive to Pilot Mountain to join J.W. and Kristen Ray for dinner.

 |PHOTO/MICHAELA L. DUCKETT|